Welcome aboard the Amtrak Texas Eagle!

 The Texas Eagle provides a unique experience with its blend of comfort, convenience, and charm.
 It combines two iconic routes into one unforgettable journey three days a week.
 Along the way, the train stops in vibrant towns and cities, showcasing the diverse beauty of the Midwest, the Southwest, and beyond.

-About the Texas Eagle route
+About Amtrak’s Texas Eagle route

 The Texas Eagle offers a journey through the heart of the Lone Star State.
 This train departs from Chicago and travels to San Antonio, with intermediate stops including Austin and Dallas.
 The route includes scenic views of the Land of Lincoln, the Mississippi River, the Ozarks, and the piney woods of East Texas.